yfrayer/magic-eraser/README.md

 ## Setup

 This project was tested on Ubuntu Studio 16.04.3 LTS with various third party applications already installed.
 If you do not have ImageMagick, MPlayer, and FFmpeg, you will need to install them.
 The version of TensorFlow used requires a CPU that supports AVX instructions.
-32 GB of memory is recommended.
+32 GB of memory is recommended, but memory usage depends on the number and size of frames in your video.

 Put erasersetup.sh in your home directory or other desired directory.
 This will create a virtual environment using virtualenv, install dependencies for TensorFlow, clone repositories for using Mask RCNN, and set up directories for image processing.